 "Which was kind of right," said Chapman, who can look back now and laugh a little.
 "But I don't know whether it would have been better for me to have planned something because the response in that class was such emotional paralysis.
 It was hard to know exactly what to do that day."

 On faculty in Stanford’s Political Science Department, Chapman focuses on topics such as the ethics of voter participation.
 And just based on current events since the 2016 election, she should have enough material to fill up an entire quarter — if not more.
-From the successful effort on campus led by the Stanford Votes initiative, to all the news nationally about voter restriction in key states, the political environment is rife with ethical issues to discuss.
+From the concerted effort on campus led by the Stanford Votes initiative, to all the news nationally about voter restriction in key states, the political environment is rife with ethical issues to discuss.

 We dropped into Chapman's third-floor office for a quick chat to ask her to help us make sense of the highly charged time we're in now, how we move forward as a society, and how electoral reform may be the key.